mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

 - If a probe fails:
   - Set Controller to `StateOff`
   - Stop subsequent probes from running
-  - emit a signal to the frontend communicating which probe failed
+  - emit a signal communicating which probe failed
   - VPN will remain in `StateOff`
   - Connection Diagnostics will go into `StateIdle`
 - If all probes pass: